iqbmo04/UrlShortener/README.md

 UrlShortener
 ============

-Converts an auto-generated, unique numerical key to a shortened URL using a bijective function.
+Converts an auto-generated, unique numeric key to an alphanumeric value using a bijective function.

+The intended use is that incrementing, consecutive integers will be used as keys to generate short URLs.
+Using this module, a unique integer ID assigned by a database to a URL is associated with an alphanumeric value.
+This value is substantially shorter in length than the original URL and is desirable in circumstances where the number of characters is limited or when concealment of the underlying address may be necessary.

 Usage
 -----

 #### Encoding
-To translate a numerical key to shortened URL (alphanumeric), call the `encode()` method, passing in the key:
+To translate a numeric key to shortened URL, call the `encode()` method, passing in the key:
 ```
 UrlShortener.encode(2947153); // "mwQT"
 ```

 #### Decoding
-To resolve a shortened URL to its numerical key, use the `decode()` method:
+To resolve a shortened URL to its numeric key, use the `decode()` method:
 ```
 UrlShortener.decode("mwQT"); // 2947153
 ```